-If you like complex Indian food without having to spend a whole lot of time and effort making it, this is the perfect recipe.
-If you have a meat-eater around who thinks vegan food is all salads and quinoa, and you want to rub their nose in it, this is the perfect recipe.
-If you want a dish that's healthy, nutritious, but delicious too, this is the perfect recipe.
+If you like complex tasting Indian food that's also surprisingly easy to make, this is the recipe for you.
+If you have a meat-eater around who thinks vegan food is all salads and quinoa, this is the vegan recipe that will change their mind.
+If you want a dish that's healthy, nutritious, but delicious too, this is it.

-This dish is rich and flavorful without any added oils, and to achieve that I came up with a clever trick: use coconut milk to saute your onions and herbs and spices.
+This vegan keema masala is rich and flavorful without any added oils, and to achieve that I came up with a clever trick: use coconut milk to sauté the onions and herbs and spices.
 The fat in the coconut milk helps cook the ingredients and draws out their flavors, and since you do need a small amount of coconut milk in this recipe anyway, it works perfectly.
-Use the canned coconut milk here, not the one in a carton.

 Ingredients